COVID-19: Live industry briefing – the impact on high-speed rail

 - What roll will high-speed rail services play in preventing further virus spread?

 - Post-COVID-19: How quickly can high-speed rail transport return to normal?

 - What will be the lasting effects of this crisis on the high-speed rail sector?

-Register now for this free and exclusive opportunity to hear – directly from Andrea, Francesco & Federico – advice on how the rail sector can best navigate its way through the COVID-19 crisis.
+Watch now for this free and exclusive opportunity to hear – directly from Andrea, Francesco & Federico – advice on how the rail sector can best navigate its way through the COVID-19 crisis.

 And stay tuned for more exclusive COVID-19 live briefings to come from Global Railway Review.